Madharaasi: Post-production

 Visual effects for the film are provided by Knack Studios, Lorven Studios, Prasad Group, Phantom FX and Beast Bells.
 Sreekar Prasad serves as the film's editor, and started the editing works by June 2024.
 Magalakshmi Sudharsanan dubbed for Rukmini, in her debut as a dubbing artist.

 Music

 The soundtrack is composed by Anirudh Ravichander, in his third collaboration with Murugadoss after Kaththi (2014) and Darbar (2020); eighth with Sivakarthikeyan.
-(Note: Anirudh Ravichander and Sivakarthikeyan previously collaborated for Ethir Neechal (2013), Maan Karate (2014), Kaaki Sattai (2015), Remo (2016), Velaikkaran (2017), Doctor (2021) and Don (2022).)
+(Note: Anirudh Ravichander and Sivakarthikeyan previously collaborated for Ethir Neechal (2013), Maan Karate (2014), Kaaki Sattai (2015), Remo (2016), Velaikkaran (2017), Doctor (2021) and Don (2022).
+They also collaborated for 3 (2012), which also marked Anirudh's debut as a music director; however Sivakarthikeyan acted in that film in a supporting role.)
 The audio rights were acquired by Junglee Music.
 The first single, "Salambala", was released on 31 July 2025.
 The second video single "Vazhiyiraen" was released on 23 August 2025.
 Although an audio launch event was held on 24 August 2025 at Chennai, the album was released on streaming platforms three days later, on the occasion of Ganesh Chaturthi.